 A variety of financial aid is available for use with study abroad.
-Students are strongly encouraged to meet early with Danielle Duvall in the Financial Aid office to discuss the options and establish a plan that will best fit the study abroad program and its timing in the academic plan.
-Please email her at firstname.lastname@example.org and set up an appointment today!
+Students are strongly encouraged to meet early with Jon Piper in the Financial Aid office to discuss the options and establish a plan that will best fit the study abroad program and its timing in the academic plan.
+Please email him at firstname.lastname@example.org and set up an appointment today!

-In addition to the funding support available through Financial Aid, students can work with the Study Abroad Office to apply for Student Government Association (SGA) grants, Create the Futures grants, and available scholarships offered by the program provider, as that may be applicable.
+In addition to the funding support available through Financial Aid, students can work with the Study Abroad Office to apply for Student Government Association (SGA) Scholarship, Create the Future Scholarship, and available scholarships offered by the program provider, as that may be applicable.
 For questions, please contact Yin Star, email@example.com

 - Study abroad requires careful financial planning.
 Plan early and use the fundraising ideas to help get you started.